Vanilla Bean Chai Tea Gelato Recipe

-A few weeks ago when I saw Garden Betty’s recipe post for Chai Tea Ice Cream I immediately saved the recipe to my desktop because I knew I was going to make it asap.
+A few weeks ago when I saw Garden Betty’s recipe post for Chai Tea Ice Cream I immediately saved the recipe because I knew I was going to have to make it asap.

-I’ve had an ice cream maker for a few years and periodically pull it out to make something ice cold and delicious.
+I’ve had an ice cream maker for a few years and periodically pull it out to make something creamy and delicious.

-The first recipe I made when I got it was a Double Chocolate Gelato.
+The first recipe I made when I got my ice cream makers was a Double Chocolate Gelato.
+It is the ultimate chocolate-lovers ice cream recipe.

 With the next recipe I went all out and came up with something that was a bit farfetched but tasted so refreshing and good I couldn’t believe it.